cran/mazeGen/README.md

 ------------------------------------------------------------------------

-R/mazeGen is an [R](https://www.r-project.org) package with R functions that are useful to me for analysing the maze parameter and participant's ability.
+R/mazeGen is an R package with functions that are useful to me for analysing the maze parameter and participant's ability.

 ------------------------------------------------------------------------